 In a litigated case, there is a lot of interaction with the court.
 Lawyers file motions and must attend hearings.
 Any interaction with the courts will cost you in billable hours.

 Plus, courts are overburdened and slow.
 A simple issue can take months to resolve.
 Formal legal rules and procedures add to the costs by forcing your attorney to do more work.
+This is why getting a good lawyer, like those at Sisemore Law to name an example, is important.

 In contrast, mediation cuts down on the need to interact with the court.
 In my mediation practice, I can resolve most concerns in a fraction of the time that a court would take.
 This keeps the divorce mediation cost lower.
 Less formality translates to faster outcomes and fewer billable hours.